hrhampapura/SolarFarmPrediction/README.md

 How efficiently does the model predict suitable locations compared to actual installations?

 ## Data Gathering and Preprocessing
-Our data consists of 5 features, namely- solar output, land cover data, elevation, slope and distance to a nearest city.
+Our data consists of 5 features, namely- modeled average electricity output, land cover data, elevation, slope and distance to a nearest city.
 The solar output tells us about the theoretical maximum amount of solar energy that we can harness at this particular location.
 The elevation and slope are indicators of how difficult or easy it would be to build a solar farm.
 The